May Whitty

+After a successful career both on the West End stage and in British films, she moved over to Hollywood films at the age of 72.
+In 1937, Whitty made her American debut in Night Must Fall, for which she earned her first Academy Award nomination for Best Supporting Actress.
+Subsequently, Whitty starred in a string of commercial and critical successes that elevated her career and star-status.
+She starred in two Alfred Hitchcock films, The Lady Vanishes (1938) and Suspicion (1941), and earned her second Academy Award nomination for the war-drama Mrs. Miniver (1942), the highest grossing film of 1942.
+Her other film roles include The Constant Nymph (1943), Lassie Come Home (1943), Madame Curie (1943), Gaslight (1944), and Green Dolphin Street (1947).

 Background

 Whitty was born in Liverpool, England, to William Alfred Whitty (circa 1837–1876), a newspaper proprietor, and Mary Louisa (née Ashton, circa 1837–1894).
 Her grandfather was Michael James Whitty, Chief Constable in Liverpool and founder of the Liverpool Daily Post.
 She made her first stage appearance in Liverpool in 1881, later moving to London to appear in the West End.

 She married the actor-manager Ben Webster on 3 August 1892 in St Giles's Parish Church, London.
 In 1895 they visited the United States, where Whitty appeared on Broadway.
 Their first child, a son, died at birth.
 Their only surviving child, a daughter born in New York in 1905, Margaret Webster, was a producer who held dual US and UK citizenship.
 She was chair of the Actresses' Franchise League (AFL).

 Whitty's stage career continued for the rest of her life.
 In March 1910, she made her transition to middle-aged and elderly character roles, playing Amelia Madras in Harley Granville-Barker's four-act comedy The Madras House.
 During World War I she was active in the AFL, working there to help organize the Women's Emergency Corps.
 In March 1922, she played the role of Mrs. Bennet before the Queen in a benefit performance of Pride and Prejudice.
 She acted opposite her husband, who played Mr. Darcy.